awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications-sdk-java.md

 1. Execute the `setVaultNotifications` method by providing the request object as a parameter\.

 The following Java code snippet illustrates the preceding steps\.
 The snippet sets a notification configuration on a vault\.
-The configuration requests Amazon Glacier to send a notification to the specified Amazon SNS topic when either the `ArchiveRetrievalCompleted` event or the `InventoryRetrievalCompleted` event occurs\.
+The configuration requests Amazon S3 Glacier \(Glacier\) to send a notification to the specified Amazon SNS topic when either the `ArchiveRetrievalCompleted` event or the `InventoryRetrievalCompleted` event occurs\.

 ```
 SetVaultNotificationsRequest request = new SetVaultNotificationsRequest()